-Leading the fight against this takeover is Eugene Minogue, president of Parkour UK, which is recognised by UK Sport as the the national governing body for Parkour in the Great Britain and Northern Ireland.
+Leading the fight against this takeover is Eugene Minogue, president of Parkour UK, which is recognized by UK Sport as the the National Governing Body for Parkour the UK.
 Minogue has issued several open letters to FIG and officially petitioned the IOC in an effort to have FIG cease and desist what he calls its "encroachment and misappropriation" of parkour.

 "You lose all of that culture, that heritage, the authenticity, the very fabric that makes the sport and the community what it is and what makes it so different to other traditional sports," Minogue said in an interview.

-Many other parkour organisations from around the world have signed letters supporting Parkour UK and calling for FIG to back off, including organisations from France, New Zealand, Australia, South Africa, Poland, Finland, Germany, Switzerland, Mexico, Sweden, Denmark, Argentina, and Italy.
+Many other parkour organizations from around the world have signed letters supporting Parkour UK and calling for FIG to back off, including organizations from France, New Zealand, Australia, South Africa, Poland, Finland, Germany, Switzerland, Mexico, Sweden, Denmark, Argentina, and Italy.
 In a recent Inside The Games poll, 75 percent of respondents voted against the FIG's attempt to take over the sport.

 Fundamentally, parkour's fight is not about whether they want to be an Olympic sport, but about who gets to decide.
 There is a tremendous amount at stake for parkour.
-The future of the sport will be determined by who governs it; if recent history is any guide, the outlook isn't good.
+The future of the sport will be determined by who governs it.
+And if recent history is any guide, the outlook for parkour isn't good.

-The IOC first required all Olympic sports to be governed by a recognised international body in 1920.
-Since then, existing federations have had tremendous control over organised sport.
+The IOC first required all Olympic sports to be governed by a recognized international body in 1920.
+Since then, existing federations have had tremendous control over organized sport.
 Whenever a new, popular sport came along, it was much easier and quicker for an existing federation to claim ownership rather than letting a new federation organically form.

-The IOC, a highly bureaucratic organisation, has little in common with youth-centric, non-hierarchical action sports that prize experimentation while minimising rules and boundaries.
+The IOC, a highly bureaucratic organization, has little in common with youth-centric, non-hierarchical action sports that prize experimentation while minimizing rules and boundaries.
 In many ways, the "Olympic Movement" and action sports practitioners could hardly be more different.
 Yet, IOC has pegged its future to these action sports.

 From a cultural perspective, snowboarding has suffered ever since.
-Olympicisation of snowboarding fractured the community as some competitors perfected their skillsets for Olympic-style competition, while others like Haakonsen adhered to previous ideals of creativity and expression.
-In Haakonsen's opinion, this made the sport worse, and many view the standardisation of competitions as detrimental to its founding values of riding whatever the terrain provides.
+Olympization of snowboarding fractured the community as some competitors perfected their skillsets for Olympic-style competition, while others like Haakonsen adhered to previous ideals of creativity and expression.
+In Haakonsen's opinion, this made the sport worse, and many view the standardization of competitions as detrimental to its founding values of riding whatever the terrain provides.